HOW DO I GET TATTOOED BY REMEDY?

 HOW MUCH DOES REMEDY CHARGE?

-She takes on some 3 hour appointments, and charges $500 for a half day.
+She sometimes takes on some smaller appointments, and charges by her hourly rate ($200/hr).

 For a rough idea of how long pieces can take; these are just time/cost estimates, every tattoo varies, black and grey tends to be quicker than color, and style of design is a factor (photorealism in color being the most time intensive style tattoo):